Jordan EJ11: Season results

 At the season opener in Australia, Frentzen qualified a strong fourth with Trulli not far behind in seventh.
 Frentzen ran in third place early on, but was knocked off the track in a collision with Rubens Barrichello's Ferrari.
 In a strong comeback drive, the German finished sixth, and was promoted to fifth when arch-rivals BAR had one of their cars penalised for overtaking under a yellow flag.
 Trulli drove strongly and looked set for third when his hydraulics failed, putting him out of the race.

 At the very next round in Malaysia, Trulli was third after the first lap.
 When the circuit was doused by a thunderstorm, he briefly held the lead before spinning off and dropping back down the order.
 Frentzen survived the rainstorm and finished a strong fourth, beating the Williams of Ralf Schumacher and the McLaren of Mika Häkkinen in the process.

 The trend of strong qualifying but inferior race pace continued in Brazil, where the team threw away the chance for a podium after both cars pitted on the same lap to change tyres in wet conditions.
 Frentzen retired from third with an electrical problem with eight laps to go, which promoted Trulli to the same position.
 The wrong choice of tyres, however, would see him passed by Nick Heidfeld's Sauber and Olivier Panis' BAR in the closing laps.

 Trulli once again qualified near the head of the field at Imola, and made a quick start to run third in the opening laps.
 His race pace was not strong, and a queue of faster cars soon developed behind him.
 Jarno would drop to fifth behind the faster Ferraris, Williamses and McLarens, with Frentzen finishing immediately behind in sixth.
 This would be the team's only double-points finish in the course of the season.

 The Spanish Grand Prix saw Trulli finish fourth, but the team were left disappointed that they had been beaten by BAR, with Jacques Villeneuve finishing in third place.
 In a straight fight the team were beaten by their rivals.
 Frentzen's race was compromised when his launch control failed, and he collided with Pedro de la Rosa whilst climbing back up through the field.

 The next two races at Austria and Monaco would see double retirements.
 Embarrassingly, neither car left the grid in Austria, when Trulli's launch control failed and Frentzen's gearbox failed.
-A possible podium finish was lost by unreliability in Monaco due to Trulli retiring from fifth with an engine failure, and Frentzen crashed heavily exiting the tunnel.
+Trulli managed to get going again in the pits but left the pit lane under a red light.
+He was promptly black flagged and disqualified.
+In an attempt to improve front end downforce, an elevated front wing was tried in practice at Monaco, which was immediately banned by the FIA on safety grounds.
+In Monaco, a possible podium finish was lost due to Trulli retiring from fifth with an engine failure, and Frentzen crashed heavily exiting the tunnel.